syncfusion-content/windowsforms-docs/WindowsForms/DomainUpdownExt/FAQ/How-to-programmatically-browse-through-values-in-a-DomainUpDownExt-control.md

 ---
 layout: post
-title: How to programmatically browse through values in a DomainUpDownExt control
+title: How to programmatically browse through values in a DomainUpDownExt control | WindowsForms | Syncfusion
 description: How to programmatically browse through values in a DomainUpDownExt control
 platform: WindowsForms
 control: DomainUpdownExt